Tyler799/Morrowind-2020/Morrowind_2019.md

 This is a changing guide.
-While currently considered a release canidate, it is still very open to changes and new sections.
+While currently considered a release candidate, it is still very open to changes and new sections.

 # Morrowind 2019: Thastus Edition

-The README, Liscense and other info can be found in the rest of the repo.
+The [README](https://github.com/Tyler799), License and other info can be found in the rest of the repo.
+If you want to discuss this guide, we have a [Discord](https://discord.me/mwmods) channel called #thastus.

 ## Table of Contents